 - Code42 app version 6.8.2 and earlier:

 - Select Details.

 - At Destinations, click Change.

 - Select Add Local Destination.

 The file browser for your device opens.

-- Select the drive or folder to which you want to back up.
+- Select the drive or folder you want to back up to.

 The new drive appears in the list of available destinations.

 - Select the local destination that you added.